roomit-xyz/sentinel-node/README.md

 ```
 >> FOR UPDATE, MAKE SURE YOU HAVE MIGRATE FROM USER SENTINEL (OLD SCRIPT) WITH NEW USER SENTINEL-WIREGUARD,

-Migration from old script with user sentinel
+Migration from old script with user sentinel to user sentinel-wireguard
 ```
 cp -rf /app/mainnet/sentinel/ /app/mainnet/sentinel-wireguard
 useradd -m -d /app/mainnet/sentinel-wireguard -s /bin/zsh sentinel-wireguard